 The Diagnostic and Nuclear Medical Physics Residency at Cleveland Clinic aims to provide the highest quality training in all areas of imaging physics.
 The residency was first established in 2016 as a two-year training program in diagnostic medical physics.
 This two-year program has been accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP) since November 2017.
 In 2019, the program expanded to include an additional year of training in nuclear medicine.
-The nuclear medicine training component received its provisional accreditation in 2020 with full accreditation anticipated in 2021.
+The nuclear medicine training component completed it's CAMPEP site visit in September 2021 with full accreditation anticipated in late 2021.

 With a strong clinical focus, the program is designed based on the CAMPEP standards and the recommendations of the AAPM Report No. 249.
 Residents, under the supervision of board-certified medical physicists, perform the following training activities: